-As most of us know, college can provide some of the most memorable times of our lives.
+As most of us know, our school years can provide some of the most memorable times of our lives.
 At the same time, many of us don't always make the best choices when we're out on our own at that age.
-Over the years, I've worked with a number of students, typically from surrounding Colleges and Universities, who have found themselves in a situation where they've made a poor choice and are facing criminal charges for drug possession or an alcohol-related offense.
+Over the years, I've worked with a number of students, typically from surrounding high schools, Colleges, and Universities, who have found themselves in a situation where they've made a poor choice and are facing criminal charges for drug possession or an alcohol-related offense.

 Many of these charges can carry consequences that can last for years, which is why it's important that you seek out an experienced attorney who understands how to examine your specific case and build an excellent defense.
 While some of these charges can carry serious consequences, many of them can be defended with the right attorney who knows how to navigate the criminal justice system.